-The Audit Committee has selected Ernst & Young LLP ("EY") as the independent registered public accounting firm to audit the consolidated financial statements of the Company for the 2017 fiscal year.
-EY also reported on the Company's consolidated financial statements for the fiscal years ended December 31, 2016 and 2015.
-Representatives of EY are expected to be present at the Annual Meeting, will have the opportunity to make a statement if they so desire and are expected to be available to respond to appropriate questions from shareholders.
+The Audit Committee has selected BDO as the independent registered public accounting firm to audit the consolidated financial statements of the Company for the 2018 fiscal year.
+Representatives of BDO are expected to be present at the Annual Meeting, will have the opportunity to make a statement if they so desire, and are expected to be available to respond to appropriate questions from shareholders.

-The following table presents fees for professional services rendered by EY for the audit of the Company's consolidated financial statements for the fiscal years ended December 31, 2016 and 2015, as well as fees billed for other services rendered by EY during each period.
+The following table presents fees for professional services rendered by BDO and EY for the audit or review of the Company's consolidated financial statements for the fiscal years ended December 31, 2017 and 2016, respectively, as well as fees billed for other services rendered by BDO and EY during each period.

-Fiscal 2016 Fiscal 2015
+BDO in Fiscal 2017 EY in Fiscal 2017 EY in Fiscal 2016

-Audit Fees 1 \$1,401,239 \$1,248,122
+Audit Fees 1 \$800,000 \$171,845 \$1,401,239

 Audit-Related Fees

-Tax Fees 2 \$ 19,000 \$ 22,100
+Tax Fees 2 \$ 16,830 \$ 19,000

-All Other Fees 3 \$ 2,046 \$ 2,160
+All Other Fees 3 \$ 2,160 \$ 2,046